2/15/2024

 Francois Morin

 Yeah, well, there's no, I'd say, offsets.
 I mean, we look at each line on its own.
-There's always going to be pluses and minuses.
-And that then every single quarter, we look at the data, we react to the data, I think, as you can imagine, or I mean, very much a function of the type of business that we've written the last few years.
-In reinsurance, in particular, we've grown a lot in property.
-We've taken our usual, you know, same methodology, same approach to reserve.
-And, you know, that generated a little bit of redundancies or, you know, releases this quarter on the short-tail side.
+There's always going to be pluses and minuses in every single quarter.
+We look at the data, we react to the data, I think, as you can imagine, or I mean, very much a function of the type of business that we've written the last few years.
+In reinsurance in particular, we've grown a lot. in property.
+We've taken our usual, you know, used our same methodology, same approach to reserve and, you know, that, you know, generated a little bit of redundancies or, you know, releases this quarter on the short tail side.
 You know, there's always a little bit of noise on any line of business.
-Yes, we have a couple of, you know, sub lines or kind of sells and casualty where we had a little bit of adverse, absolutely.
+Yes, we have a couple of you know, sublines or kind of cells and casualty where they, you know, we had a little bit of adverse, absolutely.
 But it's not, I wouldn't call it an offset.
-I mean, we book every single line on its own.
-We react to the data.
-And then, you know, when numbers come up is what we end up with.
+I mean, we booked every single line on its own.
+We reacted to data and then, you know, what numbers come up is what we end up with.

 speaker